This post contains affiliate links. Please see our disclosure policy.

 - Pastry Cutter – A pastry cutter makes cutting butter into dry ingredients super easy for biscuits, pie crust, scones, and more.

-More Fall Baking Recipes to Love:
+More Fall Recipes to Love:

 - Apple Cider Donuts